EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 {: #ampmulti_nk title='Amplification attack using observe' artwork-align="center"}

-With a Publish-Subscribe Broker for CoAP {{I-D.ietf-core-coap-pubsub}} an attacker gets increased control over teh attacks and can create an arbitrary large amplification factor.
+With a Publish-Subscribe Broker for CoAP {{I-D.ietf-core-coap-pubsub}} an attacker gets increased control over the attacks and can create an arbitrary large amplification factor.
 An amplification attack using a Publish-Subscribe Broker is illustrated in {{ampmulti_ps}}.
-If each response is a times larger than the request (controlled be the attacker), the attacker sends k subscriptions (controlled by the attacker), and then publishes n times (controlled by the attacker), and a * n >> k (controlled by the attacker), the amplification factor is k.
+If each response is a times larger than the request, the attacker sends k subscriptions, and then publishes n times, and a * n >> k, the amplification factor is k.
+Note that the attacker controls the variables a, k, and n.

 ~~~~
 Client   Foe   Server